-This is only reserved for real Column Stores.
+This is only reserved for actual Column Stores.
 Teradata forms rows from the columns and then operates on them using the traditional row-based engine.
-It is therefore not a pure column store.
+It is, therefore, not a pure column store.

 Why Is The Teradata Solution Great Even Though It Does Not Offer Columnar Processing?

-In Teradata, subsets of rows and columns can be defined as partitions.
-A pure column store keeps the data per column in a partition.
-Teradata, on the other hand, allows several columns to be defined as a column partition and simultaneously partitioned by rows.
+Teradata uses partitions to define subsets of rows and columns.
+A pure column store stores data per column in a partition.
+However, Teradata permits multiple columns to be designated as a column partition and partitioned by rows simultaneously.

 The Advantages Of Teradata Columnar

-Teradata offers two ways to store columnar data.
-In the COLUMN format Teradata offers many advantages of a pure column store:
+Teradata provides two options for storing columnar data.
+The first option is the COLUMN format, which offers numerous benefits of a pure column store:

-- Columns can be considered as arrays with all the advantages that come with that, such as direct access to elements via the index, simultaneous access to multiple array elements via Single Instruction Multiple Data (SIMD) operations, etc.
+- Columns can be considered arrays with all the advantages, such as direct access to elements via the Index, simultaneous access to multiple array elements via Single Instruction Multiple Data (SIMD) operations, etc.

-- Great compression due to low entropy of column values (Dictionary Compression, Run-Length Encoding)
+- Significant compression due to low entropy of column values (Dictionary Compression, Run-Length Encoding)

-But saving in COLUMN format also has disadvantages, since the desired index must be searched for in the column for a specific row.
+But saving in COLUMN format also has disadvantages since Teradata must search for the desired Index for a specific row in the column.